Thinking beyond borders

 Income received from a non-Ukrainian entity is subject to tax based on the tax return, which is due on 30 April of the year following the reporting, or 60 calendar days before departure from Ukraine, whichever happens earlier.
 The tax is due on 31 July of the year following the reporting year or before the departure from Ukraine.

-The tax withholding and reporting requirements with respect to the employment remuneration payable to individuals in the Ukraine arise only for employers, Ukrainian entities, and the representative offices of foreign companies in Ukraine.
+The tax withholding and reporting requirements with respect to the employment remuneration payable to individuals in Ukraine arise only for employers, Ukrainian entities, and the representative offices of foreign companies in Ukraine.

 Non-resident entities which pay the employment remuneration to individuals working in Ukraine are not subject to tax withholding and reporting requirements in Ukraine.